 YouTube is great for tutorials, industry news, vlogging, choreography videos and scenes from TV/film projects.
 Out of all the channels, YouTube is probably the most challenging and will take much longer to build an audience.

 When setting up the social accounts opt for the business account if possible.
-Business accounts offer you tracking and analytics tools which will give you a good insight into how many views and likes your content is getting.
+Business accounts offer you tracking and analytics tools which will give you an insight into how many views, likes and impressions your content is getting.

 3. Create a content strategy

 Now you need to think about what kind of content you will be posting by creating a content strategy.
 Your content needs to be consistent, relevant and fresh.
 Keep up with trends and respond accordingly.
 Another important thing to remember is to always be you.
 Let your personality shine through!
 What makes you stand out?
 What will keep your audience engaged?

 If you decide to focus on Twitter for example, how frequently will you post?
 You want to create an online presence without being spammy.
 I would suggest 4 to 8 tweets per day.
 However, quality is far more important than quality.
 You can post one tweet a day that could have thousands of impressions and gain an influx of followers just from that one post.
 Also, ensure that you become familiar with using hashtags!

 Building a community can be done by following and engaging with other people.
 If someone shares something you like, leave a comment or like/share the post.
 Start conversations and share your ideas!
 If you engage with other users, they are more likely to do the same for you.

 The entire point of becoming an influencer is to establish yourself as a brand and to create partnerships that benefit both yourself and other brands.